-Charles, 83, was talking about growing older and how to do it gracefully.While advising us to learn to adapt, he offered a profound metaphor for how we should approach aging: learning to swim.
+Charles, 83, told me about growing older and how to do it gracefully..His advice is that we must learn to adapt.
+To make that point, he offered a profound metaphor for how we should approach aging: learning to swim.

 I think when one is 20, one probably doesn’t realize how important the ability to adapt is to your happiness.
 So that people who cannot grow and change are sort of stuck with their own personalities.
 We need insight, which is something that has to be either consciously or unconsciously sought after.
 One sees people who don’t seem to have the insights they need to be happy.